ASDS-TCD/bootcamp_2021/README.md

-# Pre-Semester Math and Code Bootcamp (Trinity College Dublin, September 2021)
+# Math and Code Bootcamp (Trinity College Dublin, September 2021)

 This is the central repository for the pre-semester math and code bootcamp for incoming students of:
 - Postgraduate Diploma in Applied Social Data Science at Trinity College Dublin